Desertion: Ireland

-Éire/Ireland was neutral during the Second World War; the Irish Army expanded to 40,000 men, but they had little to do once it became clear in 1942 that invasion (either by Nazi Germany or by the British Empire) was unlikely.
-Soldiers were put to work cutting trees and cutting peat; morale was low and pay was bad.
+Ireland was neutral during the Second World War; the Irish Army expanded to 40,000 men, but they had little to do once it became clear in 1942 that invasion (either by Nazi Germany or by the British Empire) was unlikely.
+Soldiers were put to work cutting trees and peat; morale was low and pay was bad.
 Of the 60,000 men who passed through the army in 1940–45, about 7,000 men deserted, about half of them deciding to fight on the Allied side, most joining the British Army.

-Once the war was over, EPO 362 order meant deserters were allowed to return to Ireland; they were not imprisoned, but lost rights to an army pension and could not work for the state or claim unemployment benefits for 7 years.
+Once the war was over, the EPO 362 order meant deserters were allowed to return to Ireland; they were not imprisoned, but lost rights to an army pension and could not work for the state or claim unemployment benefits for seven years.
 They were also seen as traitors by some Irish people in their homes.

 Decades after, the morality of their actions was debated; on the one hand, they had illegally abandoned their country's armed forces at a time when it was threatened with invasion — indeed, it was argued that their acts were treasonous at a time when Britain may have been planning to seize control of Ireland's ports (see Plan W); on the other hand, they chose to leave a safe if tedious posting in order to risk their lives fighting against fascism, and many were motivated by genuine idealism.

-In 2012, the Minister for Justice and Equality Alan Shatter issued a pardon and amnesty to all World War II-era deserters from the Irish Defence Forces.
+In 2012, the Minister for Justice and Equality Alan Shatter issued a pardon and amnesty to all World War II–era deserters from the Irish Defence Forces.

+Italy

+During World War I, 15,096 Italians served life sentences and around 750 were executed (391 by firing squad) for deserting from the military; the Roman punishment of decimation was claimed to have been used.
+In 1918, Italy agreed to pardon all deserters, who, after their conscription in their military, joined the United States Army, affecting thousands.
+In total, about 128,000 desertion cases took place due to the First World War in Italy.
+In Italy during the Napoleonic Wars, about 40,000 soldiers deserted from the military, with Alessandro Trivulzio, Italy's Ministry of War of the Kingdom, describing desertion as a "destructive worm".
+To halt desertion, in 1808, the Italian government created the consigli di guerra speciali, a group of military courts.